-Many people think that if they have ceiling fans they shouldn’t need to have ducted air conditioning Perth, but in fact this is wrong, especially if they live in a hot climate.
+Many people think that if they have ceiling fans they shouldn’t need to have ducted air con, but in fact this is wrong, especially if they live in a hot climate.
 Fans of all kinds simply move the air around.
 This may make you feel a bit cooler, especially if you are perspiring.
 But once the air becomes really hot, a fan is not going to cool you off unless you are actually wet.

 We all know that hot air rises; that is why we have thunderstorms when a cool front moves in after hot weather.
 In the house, especially if the ceilings are high, this hot air congregates all around the top of the room.
 When you switch ceiling fans on, they actually push that hot air back down to the floor, so you are going to feel hotter than you were before you switched them on.
 Freestanding fans don’t do this.